tatemae/capret/README.md

 To start the server, run the following:

+    mongod &   (or start mongo some other way) node server.js

+If you get the error:

-    mongod &   (or start mongo some other way) node server.js (If you get and error "throw e; // process.nextTick error, or 'error' event on first tick
+    "throw e; // process.nextTick error, or 'error' event on first tick Error: EACCES, Permission denied"

-      Error: EACCES, Permission denied" then you might be trying to bind to a port below 1024 in which case you need to run using sudo.)
+Then you might be trying to bind to a port below 1024.
+By default the project is configured for production deployment.
+Two solutions:
+  1. Run as sudo
+  2. Open /config/app.json and /config/config.js and change dashboard_port in each from 80 to 8080.
+     Be sure to change the port back when deploying to production.

 By default a dashboard will be run on port 8080.
 You can disable it for production use in config/app.json.
 The dashboard is just html served out of public/; you can serve it using